rellermeyer/TUD-DistributedSystems/docs/report.md

 ### Implementation <!-- ?? -->

-We have used the **akka** framework to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
-Actors communicate with each other through messages using the akka API.
-These messages are signed using public key technology so that no unidentified participant can interfere.
-It is assumed that there will exist *"3f + 1"* available coordinator replicas where "*f*" is the maximum number of byzantine coordinator replicas.
 In the byzantine distributed commit protocol the original coordinator is called primary and coordinator copies receive the name of replicas.
-Every participant must register with the coordinator before the commit protocol starts.
+Every participant must register with the coordinators before the commit protocol starts.
 The commit protocol starts when a replica receives a commit request from a participant, which from now on will be called initiator.
 Now the coordinator replica sends a *"prepare"* request to every registered participant and waits until enough *"prepared"* messages are received from the participants.
 When *"prepared"* messages are received an instance of a *"Byzantine Agreement Algorithm"* is created.
 After reaching an agreement, coordinator replicas send the agreement outcome to participants, which will only commit the transaction once *"f + 1"* similar outcomes are received.